lenskit/mooc.lenskit.org/_doc_source/basics/structure.md

 title: Recommender Structure
 ---

-# Structure of a LensKit Recommender
+# Structure of a Recommender

 LensKit recommenders are built out of many different *components*, each usually defined by an interface that may have many different implementations.
 Selecting implementations to use is how you pick the algorithm and configuration that LensKit will use.